geocoder-php/GeocoderLaravel/README.md

  to double-check your results, if you have been using `count()`, `first()`, `isEmpty()`, `slice()`, `has()`, `get()`, or `all()` on your results.

+Also, `getProviders()` now returns a Laravel Collection instead of an array.

 **Alert:** if you have been using the `getIterator()` method, it is no longer needed.
 Simply iterate over your results as you would any other Laravel collection.